Skip to Content

 If spider plant leaves become pale, then check the light level.
 Low light is responsible for color loss, poor growth, and watering issues.

-A spot near a sunny window will give your spider plant all it needs in terms of light.
-If you can’t find such a spot, consider getting artificial lights.
+A spot near a sunny window will give your spider plant all it needs (at least, when the light lever is concerned).
+If you can’t find such a spot, consider getting artificial lights!

 Generally speaking, the spider plants aren’t heavy drinkers, but it all depends on other growing conditions.

-Spider plants need water when the top two inches of the topsoil have dried out.
+A rule of thumb is to water your Spider plants when the top two inches of the topsoil have dried out.
 Low temperatures decrease the watering needs of spider plants, so you don’t need to water these houseplants frequently during the winter months.

-High temperatures enhance water evaporation, so your spider plant will need more water during the summer months.
+High temperatures enhance water evaporation, so it’s not surprising that spider plant will need more water during the summer months.

-The best type of water for plants is rainwater, but if you can’t use it, then irrigate your spider plant with distilled water.
+The best type of water for plants is rainwater, but distilled water will also do a great job.

 When watering, aim for the soil only, as the leaves can rot if water gets on their surface.

-Correct irrigation will make the plant bushier.
-Overwatering and underwatering are major causes of spider plants dying, so pay close attention to the watering schedule.
+Did you know that overwatering and underwatering are major causes of spider plants dying, so pay close attention to the watering schedule!

-If you want to get a bushy Chlorophytum comosum plant, increase humidity levels.
-These plants adore high humidity, and the main reason for this is their natural habitat.
+Another way to get a bushy spider plant is by increasing humidity levels.
+Look, these plants adore high humidity, and the main reason for this is their natural habitat.

 Low humidity won’t only make this plant less bushy, but may also seriously damage its health.